-In all activities: respect seniors’ rights to dignity, independence, participation, fairness and security; liaise and share resources and information with all stakeholders; keep all personal information confidential; assist individuals struggling with diminished capacity to receive appropriate supports.
+In all activities EAPP aims to respect seniors’ rights to dignity, independence, participation, fairness and security; liaise and share resources and information with all stakeholders; keep all personal information confidential; assist individuals struggling with diminished capacity to receive appropriate supports.

-Established on November 28, 2008, is a program of the Nelson and District Seniors Coordinating Society (NDSCS).
+EAPP was established on November 28, 2008, as a program of the Nelson and District Seniors Coordinating Society (NDSCS).
 The NDSCS is a non-profit society, comprised of senior volunteers, which provides a number of programs and services in Nelson and area.
-For a full description of the mission statement and various community services provided please refer to the society website: www.nelsonseniors.ca.
+For a full description of the mission statement and various community services provided please refer to the society website: nelsonseniors.ca.

 The Nelson & Area Elder Abuse Prevention Program Steering Committee is comprised of volunteers representing the NDSCS Board of Directors and community volunteers.
 The steering committee oversees the direction and operations of the program.
 The Working Group is made up of volunteers who provide the labour that enables the program to function.
 The working group is task-orientated and reports to the Steering Committee for direction and approval.

 Volunteers are the heart of the organization and program.
 Accomplishments to date are the development and construction of Prevention of Elder Abuse: A Nelson & Area Resource Manual, the development of the Elder Abuse Prevention Resource Centre, creation of the webpage content, liaison with community participants and the Personal Advance Planning Program: Seniors Helping Seniors.